Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Greasy hair got you down?
 Don’t grab your oversized hat in attempts of going incognito just yet.
-With the right hair care products, you can help your hair look less greasy.
-One ingredient we’re loving at the moment for oily hair: clay.
-It’s been super-popular in skin care products for a while now (clay masks, anyone?), and now clay is being introduced into the hair care world, too.
-Below, learn why your hair is on the oily side, find product recommendations to help your hair look less greasy, and get the step-by-step routine you should follow if you have greasy hair.
+With the right hair care products, you can help make your hair look less greasy.
+One ingredient we’re loving at the moment for oily roots: That would be clay.
+It’s been super-popular in skin care products for a while now (clay face masks, anyone?), and clay is now part of the hair care world, too.
+Below, learn why you have oily roots and greasy hair, find hair care products to help your hair look less greasy, and get the step-by-step routine you should follow if you have greasy hair.
 No more hiding under beanies!

-First of all, it’s important to understand why your hair is looking greasy in the first place.
-Here’s what’s going on: Oil produced from your scalp can build up, causing your roots to look slick—and this build up can even weigh your hair down.
+First of all, it’s important to understand why your hair is looking greasy to begin with.
+Here’s what’s going on: Oil produced from your scalp can build up, causing your roots to look slick—and this buildup can even weigh your hair down.
 That’s where clay comes in.
 Clay can help to absorb excess oil and impurities from your roots.
 Pretty sweet, right?
 Ready to add clay to your hair care routine?
 Right this way!

 When you spend major time blow-drying or curling your hair only for it to look oh-so-oily by midday, that can be super-disappointing.
 But it doesn’t have to be that way.
 Follow this routine featuring hair care products formulated with clay to keep excess grease at bay!

 1. Pre-shampoo mask.
-Before getting your hair wet, use a pre-shampoo treatment, like the L’Oréal Paris Hair Expert Extraordinary Clay Pre-Shampoo Mask for oily roots.
+Before getting your hair wet, use a pre-shampoo treatment, like the L’Oréal Paris Elvive Extraordinary Clay Pre-Shampoo Mask, for oily roots.
 Apply the mask to dry roots section by section, making sure to cover your entire head.
 Leave the pre-shampoo mask on for five minutes, gently massaging it into your scalp when you rinse.

 4. Dry shampoo.
 Just because you have greasy roots doesn’t mean you have to immediately hop in the shower to wash your strands.
 Dry shampoo can help.
 If you don’t want to sacrifice a fresh blowout—or you don’t have time to suds up after a heart-pumping workout, don’t stress: Just use dry shampoo.
-Try the L’Oréal Paris Hair Expert Extraordinary Clay Dry Shampoo, which helps to absorb oil at the roots and instantly refresh hair.
-Hold the can of dry shampoo six to eight inches away from your hair and spray directly onto oily roots and lightly throughout the rest of your hair.
+Try the L’Oréal Paris Elvive Extraordinary Clay Dry Shampoo, which helps to absorb oil at the roots and instantly refresh hair.
+Hold the can of dry shampoo 6-8 inches away from your hair and spray directly onto oily roots and lightly throughout the rest of your hair.
 Brush it through the lengths of your hair to distribute the dry shampoo evenly.